jpolka/mozsprint-repo-template/README.md

 ## Participation Guidelines

 This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [EMAIL].
+Please report unacceptable behavior to [jessica.polka@gmail.com].

+## License

 ## MozSprint